 Frequently Asked Questions

-Our accommodation will vary from welcoming lodges and camping with shared facilities, to hotels and guesthouses with private bathrooms.
-Laundry and Wi-Fi will be available some times, except while at our volunteering projects, trekking trips and community stays.
+Our accommodation will vary from welcoming lodges, homestays, community stays and camping with shared facilities, to hotels and guesthouses with private bathrooms.
+Laundry will be available some times.
+Wifi is very limited due to remote areas.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.

 Meals are fresh, tasty, healthy and varied.
 Special dietary requirements and vegetarians are catered for.
 Breakfast, lunch and dinner are included in the program cost.
 Any snacks are at an additional cost, which we recommend budgeting around $10 per day for.